badgersow/lock-error-snitch/README.md

 Please see the example below.
 If your can't reproduce corrupted locks without the agent, don't worry.
 It's very platform-specific and depends on many factors.
 On the other hand, if you can reproduce corrupted locks with agent, this is a bug.
 Please write me an email.

+The following commands are executed in a folder with agent jar:
 ```
 $ java -cp lock-snitch-agent.jar com.atlassian.graev.lock.snitch.sample.LockMonsterDemo
 Start corrupting the lock...